ghostx31/spookyintheam/src/pages/about.md

 I am spooky.

-I hope to turn this small part of internet into a glimpse of my mind 😃
+I hope to turn this small part of the internet into a glimpse of my mind 😃

 You can mostly find me fiddling around with cloud native technologies or writing some weird app in Go.